 Aside from transmissible disease, applicants may be denied visas for reasons relating to mental health.
 If applicants are diagnosed with a mental disorder and behave in a manner that presents a threat to the public, they will be denied a visa.
 On occasion, even healthy applicants can be denied if they have a history of harmful behavior from mental health disorders.

 Criminal activity is closely examined during the visa application process.
-If you have a criminal record outside of the United States, it will affect your ability to acquire a visa.
+If you have a criminal record outside the United States, it will affect your ability to acquire a visa.

 The following criteria is grounds for visa denial based on criminal activity.